martinasladek/osf_raw_data/README.md

 This repository contains data and supplementary material for Chapter 5 of the thesis Role of Robust Statistical Methods in the Credibility Movement of Psychological Science.

+The associated OSF repository can be found here: https://osf.io/znfc2/

-The R folder contains data and all the analysis scripts.
-The folder is organised as follows:
+The repository is organised as follows:

 - `data` folder:
   - `helper_data/raw_data_database_osf_public.csv` contains the list of included and excluded studies, reasons for exclusions, links to raw data and dois/links to papers.
 Each paper has been assigned an ID.
 This ID is used to for the matching dataset files and analysis files specified below.